opensci/blog.opensci.info/_posts/2014-12-08-PLoS-ALM-Charts-Google-Fusion-Tables.md

       });
 {% endhighlight %}

-The chart ouputs to a `visualization_div` that can be styled like any HTML element, such as with a desired `height` and `width`.
+The chart ouputs to a `visualization_div` that must exist in the HTML.
+Like any HTML element, it can be styled such as with a desired `height` and `width`.
 Adding some text like "Loading..." helps prevent users from being confused by a blank space while the visualization loads.

 {% highlight html %}
   <div id="visualization_div" style="width: 100%; height: 800px;">Loading...</div>